TorsteinAndvik/Programming-in-Haskell/Chapter 6/Exercises.md

 ## Exercise 2

-Define a recursive function `sumdown :: Int -> Int` that returns the sum of the nun-negative integers from a given value down to zero.
+Define a recursive function `sumdown :: Int -> Int` that returns the sum of the non-negative integers from a given value down to zero.
 For example `sumdown 3` should return the result 3 + 2 + 1 + 0 = 6

 ```haskell
 sumdown :: Int -> Int